saumyaporwal72/Return_fruad_Behavioural_Analytics/README.md

 where account_age_days <  180
 order by account_age_days desc;

-###users who have return rates higher than the AVERAGE return rate of fraud users.
+### Users who have return rates higher than the AVERAGE return rate of fraud users.
 select user_id, return_rate_pct from user_behaviour
 where return_rate_pct > (select avg(return_rate_pct) from user_behaviour where is_fraud = 1)
 order by return_rate_pct desc;

-###complete statistical summary of return rates for fraud vs honest users.
+### Complete statistical summary of return rates for fraud vs honest users.
 select if(is_fraud = 1 ,'Fraud','Honest') as is_fraud,
 max(return_rate_pct) as maximum_return_rate_pct,
 min(return_rate_pct) as minimum_return_rate_pct,